Databingo/aih/README.md

 $ go clean -cache && go clean -modcache
 $ cd aih && go mod tidy && go build
 ```
-## About Suggestions
-This is an open plan based on the idea of "Co-relation's enhancement of AI and human beings".
-If you have any suggestions, please write them in the Issues section.

 ## Acknowledgements
 - github.com/go-rod/rod
 - github.com/sashabaranov/go-openai